elazarl/elazarl.github.io/pagemgmt.md

     CPU 3:
     {static max = 512, nr = 251, free = {0xffffc0003f613000, 0xffffc0003f614000...}}

-Indeed, anohter megabyte of free pages is retrieved from the global free pages list.
+Indeed, another megabyte of free pages is retrieved from the global free pages list.

 What happens when the page buffer is full, and the CPU tries to free a page?
 This page is added to the global `free_page_ranges`.